 CE Grievance Procedure

 San Diego Psychological Association (SDPA) is fully committed to conducting all activities in strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
 SDPA will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
 The monitoring and assessment of compliance with these standards will be the responsibility of the Chair(s) of the Continuing Education (CE) Committee, the Chair(s) of the Ethics Committee and the Chair(s) of the Workshop/Conference, if applicable.

-While SDPA goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues that come to the attention of the CE Course or Conference staff which require intervention and/or action on the part of the CE Course or Conference staff or an officer of SDPA.
+While SDPA goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues that come to the attention of the CE Course or Workshop/Conference staff which require intervention and/or action on the part of the CE Course or Workshop/Conference staff or an officer of SDPA.
 This procedural description serves as a guideline for handling such grievances.

 Actions 2b and 2c will require a written note, documenting the grievance, for record keeping purposes.
 The note need not be signed by the grieved individual.3.
 If the grievance concerns the SDPA CE program, in a specific regard, the chair(s) of the CE Committee will attempt to arbitrate.

 Please contact the following individual to submit a complaint, or if you have additional questions.